IQSS/dvn/doc/sphinx/source/dataverse-user-main.rst

 ------------------------------------------------

-This feature has been added to work around the limit on the length of variable labels in the SPSS Portable (.por) files.
+This feature has been added to work around the limit on the length of variable labels in SPSS Portable (.por) files.
 To use this feature, select "SPSS/POR,(w/labels)" from the list of file types on the AddFiles page.
 You will be prompted to first upload a text file containing the extended, "long" versions of the labels, and then upload the .por file.
 The label text file should contain one TAB-separated variable name/variable label pair per line.

 .. _r-datafile-ingest: